Baseball in France: Since 1980

-The departure of the young center fielder of the Rouen Huskies, Joris Bert, in the school clubs of the Los Angeles Dodgers in 2007 confirms the effectiveness of the training policy put in place with the support of the Ministry of Sports and the MLB.
-The American Major League also organizes training camps in France in order to observe the evolution of young French players and direct the best to the United States.
-A few months after Joris Bert, the young Frédéric Hanvi was recruited by the organization of Minnesota Twins.
+The departure of Joris Bert, a young center fielder of the Rouen Huskies, to the Los Angeles Dodgers organization in 2007 confirmed the effectiveness of the training policy put in place with the support of the Ministry of Sports and MLB.
+MLB also organized training camps in France to observe the evolution of young French players and direct the best to the United States.
+A few months after Joris Bert, the young Frédéric Hanvi was recruited by the Minnesota Twins organization.
 In January 2011, the Franco-Cuban Andy Paz-Garriga signed with the Oakland Athletics.

-On June 16, 2007, the Rouen Huskies take part in the final of the European Cup.
-This great first for a French club ended in a 3–1 defeat against the Dutch Kinheim.
-Two years later, Rouen managed to win in a group match against the Champions of Netherlands, the Amsterdam Pirates (8-5 in 6 sets, match interrupted by rain).
-This is the first French victory in the European Cup against a Dutch club.
+On June 16, 2007, the Rouen Huskies took part in the finals of the European Cup.
+This great first for a French club ended in a 3–1 defeat for the Huskies against the Dutch Kinheim.
+Two years later, Rouen managed to win in a group match against the Netherlands champion Amsterdam Pirates 8–5 in 6 innings, the match being curtailed by rain; this was the first French victory in the European Cup against a Dutch club.

-In 2012 the Rouen Huskies once again qualify for the European semi-final but lost in the semi-final against the Italians from Bologna.
-The same year Alexandre Roy became the 4th Frenchman to sign a professional contract with a franchise of Major League Baseball, the Seattle Mariners.
+In 2012, the Rouen Huskies once again qualified for the European Cup semifinals. but lost against the Italian club Fortitudo Baseball Bologna.
+That same year, Alexandre Roy became the fourth Frenchman to sign a professional contract with an MLB franchise, the Seattle Mariners.

-Also in 2012, France won the European Under-21 Championship, the first European title of the Federation since its creation, and the Senior France Team participates in World Baseball Classic Qualifying Round, a new benchmark international competition.
+Also in 2012, France won the European Under-21 Championship, the first European title for the FrencH Baseball Federation since its creation.
+For the first time, the French national baseball team participated in a qualifying round for the World Baseball Classic in 2013, falling 8-0 to Spain and 5-2 to South Africa.